05 - 06 May 2025

 Overview

-Data analysis is fundamental for arriving at scientific conclusions and testing different model hypotheses.
+Data analysis is fundamental to arrive at scientific conclusions and to test different model hypotheses.
 Key to this is understanding uncertainty in our results, and Bayesian statistics offers a framework to quantify and assess the variability in our inference from data.

 This 2-day course will introduce participants to the core concepts of Bayesian statistics through lectures and practical exercises.
 The exercises will be implemented in the widely used R programming language and the Rstan library.
 They will enable participants to use standard Bayesian statistical tools and interpret their results.